 What are the up-front benefits of this subsidy for investors?

-If eligible, an investor receives an investment grant amounting to 20 percent of the investment sum.
+If eligible, an investor receives an investment grant amounting to 25 percent of the investment sum if the investment is in the form of a convertible or priced equity.
 The grant will be given out when the convertible converts into shares, or when the final shares are issued in a priced equity deal.
-After submitting the application online and receiving a positive decision, the investor receives a refund.
+The investor needs to submit an application online and receive a positive decision.

 What are the tax benefits for investors when there is an exit?